Catoosa school system needs input from local business owners and managers

-Catoosa County Public Schools (CCPS) is planning to have its "From HERE to CAREER College and Career Academy (CCA)" open by 2022, but they’re starting a pilot program this fall.
+Catoosa County Public Schools (CCPS) is planning to have its "From HERE to CAREER College and Career Academy (CCA)" open by 2022, but the school system is starting a pilot program this fall.

 The first round of CCA students will study “industrial systems, technology, robotics, and mechatronics,” courses CCPS feels will equip them for the modern workforce.